Your Baby's Immunization Schedule Guide

 Varicella Zoster

 Chicken pox is a highly contagious infection caused by the varicella zoster virus.
+Skin infections, pneumonia, encephalitis, and cerebellar ataxia are complications of varicella.

 Most children who have chicken pox develop a mild fever and itchy, blistering rashes on the scalp and body.
 The rash appears 10 to 21 days after the initial exposure to the virus.
 The contagious period begins a few days prior to the appearance of the rash and lasts for up to seven days.
 The varicella vaccination protects against chicken pox as well as shingles much later in life.
 Vaccination: The first dose of the varicella zoster vaccine (VAR) is given between 12 and 15 months, and the second between 4 and 6 years of age.
-Sometimes, the vaccine is given along with the MMR vaccine in a single shot, and in that case it’s referred to as the MMRV vaccine.
+Sometimes, the vaccine is given along with the MMR vaccine in a single shot, and in that case, it’s referred to as the MMRV vaccine.

 The Bottom Line

 Vaccinations are safe and effective, and ensuring your little one gets all the vaccinations according to the immunization schedule plays an important role in helping prevent your baby or older child from contracting at least 16 different diseases—any of which can be deadly.
 Routine vaccination for all children also plays an important role in safeguarding the entire community’s health.
 Even though many diseases have been eradicated here at home, many still linger outside the United States, and people coming in from abroad (or returning from overseas travel) can bring them back again.
 This is why it’s important to continue to adhere to the immunization schedule for your baby.
 If you have any concerns about vaccinations, speak to your baby’s healthcare provider.
-And, if your baby has a condition that may prevent him from receiving a vaccine, such an immune deficiency, your little one’s provider can determine the best course of action.
-We are lucky to live in modern times, when breakthroughs of science and medicine mean that children can be protected from many life-threatening diseases.
-By ensuring your little one gets all the vaccinations she needs, you’re helping to keep her protected so she can grow and develop into a healthy adult.
+And, if your baby has a condition that may prevent them from receiving a vaccine, such as immune deficiency, your little one’s provider can determine the best course of action.